AllenCaoo/learning-js/README.md

 # learning-js
-Repository of notes and beginner files for learning JavaScript and Node.js
+Repository of notes and beginner files for learning JavaScript and Node.js.
+Intended as an extremely quick guide for programmers who have had experience with any other popular language.

 ## INTRODUCTION